cntools/libsurvive/README.md

 ![HMDCF](https://raw.githubusercontent.com/cnlohr/libsurvive/master/useful_files/hmd_coordinate_frame.jpeg)

-NOTE: This is NOT currently correct.

 # FAQ

- * The tracking quality is bad/jitters/too slow!
- * libsurvive is still a work in progress.
-For example the Vive contains a calibration blob that still needs to be decoded.
-Hopefully it will enable better tracking.
- * What VR software can I use with libsurvive?
  * There is an unofficial [OpenHMD/libsurvive fork](https://github.com/ChristophHaag/OpenHMD/tree/libsurvive) that replaces OpenHMD's Vive driver with libsurvive.
 OpenHMD will not merge this branch as it depends on libsurvive as an external dependency, but it may pave the way for more code sharing.
    * This OpenHMD/libsurvive fork can be plugged into [SteamVR-OpenHMD](https://github.com/ChristophHaag/SteamVR-OpenHMD) which allows SteamVR to use OpenHMD drivers.
    * Godot 3.x has a [native OpenHMD plugin](https://github.com/BastiaanOlij/godot_openhmd) though it needs work for building and running properly and it is still missing motion controller support.